Isaiah 29 – The Cause and Cure of Spiritual Blindness

 a.
 Jacob shall not now be ashamed: Significantly, God addresses His people as Jacob in this promise of restoration.
 The name Jacob, given to the father of the 12 tribes, is not complimentary.
 It has the idea of a “con-man” or a “trickster.”
 Anyone who is really a Jacob, has good reason to be ashamed, but when God restores His people, even the “Jacobs” shall not now be ashamed.

 c.
-These also who erred in spirit will come to understanding, and those who murmured will learn doctrine: Finally, in God’s day of restoration, the truth is taught and known and exalted.
-Those who erred in spirit now have understanding, and those who murmured know better because they know the truth.
+These also who erred in spirit will come to understanding, and those who complained will learn doctrine: Finally, in God’s day of restoration, the truth is taught and known and exalted.
+Those who erred in spirit now have understanding, and those who complained know better because they know the truth.

 i.
 This chapter says a great deal about spiritual blindness: